 European VAT law limits the discretion of any Member State to set lower VAT rates on individual goods and services.
 That said, there is dispensation for a lower rate on certain supplies associated with tourism: specifically, hotel accommodation, certain restaurant services, and some types of admission charge, including charges for entry to amusement parks.
 Several Member States make use of this dispensation to charge lower rates of VAT – between 5% & 15% – on these supplies, including Ireland, which introduced a 9% rate in July 2011.
 In the past both Labour and Coalition Governments took the position that a reduced rate would not be well-targeted nor cost-effective.

 There have been concerns that the tourist industry in Northern Ireland was particularly affected by the use of a lower 9% VAT rate in Ireland which has applied to a number of tourism related goods and services.
 In the Autumn 2017 Budget the Government announced that it would “publish a call for evidence which will consider the impact of VAT and air passenger duty (APD) on tourism in Northern Ireland, to report at Budget 2018.”
-This consultation was launched on 13 March; the deadline for responses was 5 June.
+This consultation opened on 13 March and closed on 5 June.
 The consultation paper noted that responses would “inform future policy development but the government has made no firm decisions about the issues set out in this document.”
 The Government’s response was published as part of the 2018 Budget on 29 October.
 In this the Government stated that there would be “no changes to the VAT or APD regimes in Northern Ireland at this time” and that the Government would “continue to explore ways to support a successful and growing tourism industry.”

 In his 2020 Budget on 11 March the Chancellor, Rishi Sunak, announced a series of initiatives to support businesses affected by the Covid-19 pandemic, including business rates relief for hospitality and leisure businesses.
 At the time the Chancellor did not mention the VAT treatment of services supplied to tourists, but on 8 July he announced a series of measures to boost job creation, including a temporary 5% VAT rate on most tourist and hospitality-related activities.
 The 5% rate would apply to supplies made between 15 July 2020 and 12 January 2021.
-At the time the Exchequer cost of this temporary reduced VAT rate was forecast to be £4.1 billion.
 On 24 September the Chancellor announced a second series of measures to support the economy, and as part of this confirmed that the temporary 5% rate would be extended to 31 March 2021.
+It is estimated that this measure will cost £2.5 billion.

 For example, see, Northern Ireland Affairs Committee, Promoting the tourism industry in Northern Ireland through the tax system, HC 50 of 2016-17, 20 March 2018.
 The Irish Government raised the VAT rate on tourism services back to 13.5% from 1 January 2019 (HM Treasury, VAT, Air Passenger Duty and tourism in Northern Ireland : summary of responses, October 2018 p2).